-- Head of household this includes head of household with spouse or in a spousal relationship - Persons of the opposite sex over the age of five (other than spouses and those in spousal relationships), and unrelated adults will be allocated separate bedrooms. - Foster children and/or Foster adults - Live-in attendants (approved by Baltimore County to reside in the unit to care for a family member who is disabled) must be counted in determining the family unit size.
+- Head of household this includes head of household with spouse or in a spousal relationship - Persons of the opposite sex over the age of five (other than spouses and those in spousal relationships), and unrelated adults will be allocated separate bedrooms. - Foster children and/or foster adults - Live-in aide (approved by Baltimore County Office of Housing to reside in the unit to care for a family member who is disabled) must be counted in determining the family unit size.
 No additional bedrooms are provided for the attendant's family.